tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 }
 ```

-This is semantically equivalent to familiar Python if/else construct, however, using `{` rather than indentation rules to establish scoping rules:
+This is semantically equivalent to the familiar Python if/else construct, however, using `{` rather than indentation rules to establish scoping rules:

 ```python
 def maxVal(x, y):